wgu-opensource/osmt/README.md

   * In the `ui` module, `frontend-maven-plugin` uses an embedded copy of Node v16.13.0 and npm 8.1.0.
   * Locally, a developer probably has their own versions of NodeJS and npm installed.
 They should be >= the versions given above.

-Run `osmt_dev.sh -v` for feedback on your local SDKs and runtimes.
+Run `osmt_cli.sh -v` for feedback on your local SDKs and runtimes.
 The output of this command may be helpful in troubleshooting with the OSMT community as well.

 ### Project Structure
 OSMT is a multi-module Maven project. pom.xml files exist in the project root, `./api` and `./ui` directories.
 Running the command `mvn clean install` from the project root will create a fat jar in the target directory that contains both the backend server and the prod-built Angular frontend static files.